 Disposition of Obsolete and Unusable Instructional Materials Including Software

-County adopted instructional materials which are obsolete shall be returned to the central textbook depository.
+District adopted instructional materials which are obsolete shall be returned to the central textbook depository.

 Instructional materials declared to be of no further value to this school system may be disposed of as follows:

-A. offered to the adult education program or other public education programs in the District or State;
+offered to the adult education program or other public education programs in the District or State;

-B. given to teachers to cut up or otherwise used as resource materials;
+given to teachers to use as resource materials;

-C. offered free to District students;
+offered free to District students;

-D. offered to private and parochial schools in Pinellas County;
+offered to private and parochial schools in Pinellas County;

-E. made available to any governmental agency, charitable organization, or any individual;
+made available to any governmental agency, charitable organization, or any individual;

-F. sold to used book dealers, recycling plants, pulp mills, or other persons or firms, at the discretion of the Superintendent.
+sold to used book dealers, recycling plants, pulp mills, or other persons or firms, at the discretion of the Superintendent.
 Funds received will be added to the instructional materials appropriation.

 Materials that cannot be disposed of through one (1) of these six (6) methods will be disposed of with commercial or public disposal methods.